Some of the links on this site are affiliate links. Read our full disclaimer here.

 Unlike property, farm buildings can be written off over 10 or 20 years, depending on their use.
 Likewise, land improvements such as drainage systems and soil enhancements can be depreciated over 15 years.

 If you make capital improvements on the land, such as buildings, livestock pens, or other necessary farm equipment, depreciation expenses on these items can be deducted from your gross income.

-Farmers may generally deduct the cost of materials and supplies in the year in which they are purchased.
-This would include deducting the cost of fuel, tools, fertilizer and feed.
+Farmers may generally deduct the cost of materials and supplies in the year they are purchased.
+This would include removing the cost of fuel, tools, fertilizer, and feed.

-Farmers can also deduct most expenses associated with the repair and maintenance of the physical structures on the farm property.
-This would include deducting expenses for work such as repairing the roof of a farm building or putting up a new fence.
+Farmers can also deduct most expenses associated with repairing and maintaining the physical structures on the farm property.
+This would include deducting expenses for work such as improving the roof of a farm building or putting up a new fence.

 The cost of seeds and plants used to produce a crop for sale are also typical deductions.